 MSI / Weather: See here for broadcast times

 Other useful contacts

 Duncan, who runs Farsein Cruises can be contacted on 07880 714165 - as he provided us with water-taxi services on this trip he allowed us to leave cars by his private pier.
 (Please note that this was a favour as customers and it would be politic not to abuse the privilege.)

-The Lord of the Isles pub is right beside them offering very good food, beer and a warm welcome.
+The Lord of the Isles pub at the marina offers very good food, beer and a warm welcome.
 They sometimes have live music of an evening.
 There is a nice wee coffee shop in the village.
 The Loch Melfort Hotel also provides excellent food and good beer and is a couple of miles up the road towards Oban.